All Engineering Subjects ListElectrical Engineering

 What is Power Systems?

-Small power systems are also found in industry, hospitals, homes and commercial buildings.
-The majority of three systems rely upon ‘three-phase AC power’ the standard for large scale power transmission and distribution across the modern world.
-Specialized power systems that do not rely upon the three-phase AC power are found in aircraft, electric rail systems, automobiles etc.
+Small power systems are also found in industries, hospitals, homes, and commercial buildings.
+The majority of these systems rely on three-phase AC power, which is the standard for large-scale power transmission and distribution across the modern world.
+Specialized power systems that do not rely on three-phase AC power are found in aircraft, electric rail systems, automobiles, etc.

 Given below are the links to some major and important topics related to power systems that will be beneficial for aspiring electrical engineers: